 Once that’s done, place an old, soft towel in the bottom of the bin, and you’re finished!
 It’s best to have a plastic bin with a top that latches firmly, just in case your kitty decides they want to try and escape.
 A bungee cord or two over the top is also recommended.

-2. Plywood DIY Cat Carrier
+2. Plywood DIY Cat Carrier by Instructables

 |Materials:||Plywood, wood putty, wood glue, lacquer, small nails, small screws, two hinges, a latch, four small rubber feet|